 In the WVU Reed College of Media, all student advising is handled by the College’s in-house Advising Center.
 Professional staff who are trained on program requirements, curriculum changes and graduation standards are available to guide you through your academic experience.

-can stop by Martin Hall Room 104 or 108 if you need help.
-While the office
+by Martin Hall Room 104 or 108 if you need help.
+While the office will be open

 online appointment system.
 When you schedule, you will receive an email appointment

 confirmation (Zoom meetings are available).
 This option is best if you have more